How to Calculate Crypto Taxes for Gains and Losses 2026

 Capital gain or loss

-Proceeds, fees, crypto cost basis, holding period
+Proceeds, fees, cost basis, holding period

 Swap crypto for crypto